 In addition, your doctor may refer you to a sleep specialist.
 This may involve an overnight stay at a sleep clinic, where doctors can study your sleep if another sleep disorder such as sleep apnea is suspected.
 However, a diagnosis of RLS/WED usually doesn't require a sleep study.

-If you have RLS/WED without an associated condition, treatment focuses on lifestyle changes, and if those aren't effective, medications.
+If you have RLS/WED without an associated condition, treatment focuses on lifestyle changes.
+If those aren't effective, your doctor might prescribe medications.

 Several prescription medications, most of which were developed to treat other diseases, are available to reduce the restlessness in your legs.
 These include:

 Medications that increase dopamine in the brain.
-These medications reduce motion in your legs by affecting the level of the chemical messenger dopamine in your brain.
+These medications affect levels of the chemical messenger dopamine in your brain.
 Ropinirole (Requip), rotigotine (Neupro) and pramipexole (Mirapex) are approved by the Food and Drug Administration for the treatment of moderate to severe RLS/WED.

 Short-term side effects of these medications are usually mild and include nausea, lightheadedness and fatigue.
 However, they can also cause impulse control disorders, such as compulsive gambling, and daytime sleepiness.